 Electric vehicle charging according to standard IEC62196 – mode 3

-This application note accompanies the Electric vehicle AC charging example.
-The IEC62196 Type 2 connector is modelled.
+Demonstration of Electric vehicle AC charging using an IEC62196 Type 2 connector.
 Communication between the EV charger and the EV is performed using PWM signalization over Control Pilot as per IEC 61851-1 and J1772.

 Introduction